Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Introduction

 However, to investigate the initial mass function (IMF), we need to follow the evolution for hundreds of thousands of years, which seems to be non-trivial in existing 3D numerical simulations.
 This is mainly due to complexities such as complicated chemical networks and the high dynamic range in densities.
-Besides, introducing the radiative transfer to account for the feedback channels such as radiation pressure, photoionisation and photodissociation adds to the computational expenses \citep[see review by][]{Haemmerle+20}.
-While the high-resolution simulations ($\gtrsim 10^{19}/cc$ as a protostellar density) could be evolved only for a few hundred years \citep{Greif+12,Becerra_15,Prole_21}, it was only the low-resolution simulations ($\lesssim10^{13}/cc$) that could be run for a few kiloyears \citep{Susa_13,Stacy+16,Latif_2022}.
+Introducing the radiative transfer to account for the feedback channels such as radiation pressure, photoionization and photodissociation also adds to the computational expenses \citep[see review by][]{Haemmerle+20}.
+Besides, most of the modern simulations do approach the very high densities ($10^{14}\rm \ cm^{-3}$) as the numerical resolution for the protostellar density \citep{Jaura+18,Latif_2022}.
+Although these studies evolved for several kiloyears, there is still no consensus on the role of radiative feedback in regulating accretion \citep{Jaura+22}.
+There are though a few studies \citep{Greif+12,Becerra_15,Prole_21} which consider an extremely high-density regime ($10^{19}\rm \ cm^{-3}$) as the protostellar density.
+While the extremely-high resolution simulations could be evolved only for a few hundred years, it was only the relatively low-resolution simulations ($\lesssim10^{13}\rm \ cm^{-3}$) that could be run for a few kiloyears \citep{Susa_13,Stacy+16,Latif_2022}.
+Another issue with the high-resolution simulations is to achieve a very narrow parameter space exploration.
+However, in general, the star formation process is inherently stochastic, which requires repeated calculation incorporating this stochasticity, i.e., with different turbulent realizations, for instance.
 As a result, we still do not have a complete understanding of the initial mass function of the Pop III stars.

 In that regard, the purpose of our work is to develop an alternative numerical framework that can capture the entire accretion, feedback, merger and ejection phenomenon, respectively.
 In an earlier work, \citet{Dutta+2020} proposed a semi-analytical model using Bondi-Hoyle flow in order to investigate the long-term interaction of a single protostar with the ambient gas medium.
 Although that work explored a pathway towards the possibility of the existence of low-mass stars till the present epoch, it could not address the final mass of the protostars due to the absence of the radiative feedback.
 As a result, the continuous mass accretion resulted in runaway instabilities.
 In this work, we attempt to improve the previous model by including (i) rotation in the gas cloud, (ii) a multi-particle system, (iii) radiation pressure as the feedback channel, (iv) a dynamic model for protostellar radius instead of a point mass and (v) protostellar mergers, respectively.